 - Explain what a transit is.

 - Expose the main parallax concepts.

-- Explore databases.

 - Use parallax for measuring astronomical distances.

-- Calculate the straight line distance between two Earth coordinates.

 By completing this laboratory, students will find out how astronomical pictures can be used to obtain valuable data, also they will find a real scientific use for proportionality (basic proportionality theorem / Thales' theorem / intercept theorem).